Account

 How does the adoption tax credit work?

 For tax year 2024, the adoption tax credit can reduce your tax liability by as much as $16,810.
+The maximum adoption tax credit for tax year 2025 is $17,280.
 To qualify for the credit, taxpayers must adopt, or have tried to adopt, an eligible child and have paid qualified adoption expenses.
-IRS Form 8839 is used to calculate the amount of adoption tax credit that a taxpayer is eligible for.
-The completed IRS Form 8839 should be attached to the taxpayer’s tax return to claim the credit.
+IRS Form 8839 is used to calculate the amount of adoption tax credit a taxpayer is eligible for, and the completed form should be attached to the tax return to claim the credit.

 An eligible child is one who is either younger than 18 or physically or mentally incapable of self-care.
-The state must have determined that the child could not reasonably be returned to their parents’ home, and the state must have determined that the child could not be adopted without assistance from the state.
+The state must have determined that the child could not reasonably be returned to their parents’ home and that the child could not be adopted without assistance from the state.
 An additional credit may be available if the adoption is of a special needs child.
 A special needs child must have been a U.S. citizen or resident at the time the adoption process began.
-States make eligibility determinations based on a variety of factors that include:
+States make eligibility determinations based on a variety of factors, including:

 • The child’s ethnic background.